modehnal/modehnal.github.io/README.md

     There are many more ways how to get the desired node in the tree.
 You can see the details for example in [dogtail's documentation](https://fedorapeople.org/~vhumpa/dogtail/epydoc/) which is unfortunately not up to date, but I was learning on this, so it is very much usable.

-    For function or methods you cannot find you can look in the project files [dogtail](https://gitlab.com/dogtail/dogtail/).
+    For function or methods you cannot find you can look in the [dogtail's project files](https://gitlab.com/dogtail/dogtail/).

     You can also take the inspiration of the API in the provided `gnome-terminal` project.
 There should be enough examples of implementation to get you started.